ztyyLV/web-twain-docs/indepth/features/output.md

 // no file dialog will be shown in WASM mode DWObject.IfShowFileDialog = true;
 // The absolute path specified will be ignored and
-// the file 'Sample.pdf'is saved to the Downloads folder DWObject.SaveAllAsPDF("D:\\Sample.pdf",
+// the file is saved to the Downloads folder DWObject.SaveAllAsPDF("D:\\Sample.pdf",
     function() {
         console.log('Successful!');